BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_03.md

 We once had an optional Victoria battle on Ashen Beach, then the Kiki fight.
 One of the Victory Road spirits battled on it too, but this is the fourth significant battle in the whole game here.
 May take a bit of time to get used to it again!

 Anyways, this is definitely the hardest fight in the Postgame so far.
-12 Pokemon that are all arguably threats, inherently or because of the field, against you and an ally that loves to make terrible decisions sometimes (COME ON PRIMARINA TARGET KELDEO IT'S THE OBVIOUS THREAT).
+12 Pokémon that are all arguably threats, inherently or because of the field, against you and an ally that loves to make terrible decisions sometimes (COME ON PRIMARINA TARGET KELDEO IT'S THE OBVIOUS THREAT).
 You do have to have some kind of plan for the opener: Weavile uses Beat Up on Cobalion, granting it +5 attack by the turn's end.
 Not good.
 On top of that, all the field boosted mud attacks, Surf, and Focus Blast will mess you up.
 I recommend first stopping Weavile, getting up Trick Room and doing everything in your power to defeat the right side first, then hoping you end up in a position where Alistasia's Hawlucha is alive, since it can OHKO all three of the Swords of Justice and Mega Lucario.
 This one is tough, you may have to change up your team immensely, but you can find a way to come out on top for sure.

 Afterwards, you'll be able to battle and catch **Keldeo**!
 Thankfully your team will be healed beforehand.